dask/dask/docs/source/graphviz.rst

 High level graph HTML representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Dask high level graphs also have their own HTML representation, which is useful if you like to work frequently with jupyter notebooks.
+Dask high level graphs also have their own HTML representation, which is useful if you like to work with Jupyter notebooks.

 .. code-block:: python